biomedbigdata/website/content/authors/lis_arendt/_index.md

 ---
 # Display name
-name: Rafael Lago
+name: Lis Arendt

 # Username (this should match the folder name)
 authors:
-- rafael_lago
+- lis_arendt

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BSc Student
+role: Student Research Assistant

 organizations:
 - name: Chair of Experimental Bioinformatics